Starbucks Just Announced 2 New Non-Dairy Drinks With Help From Lady Gaga

-It's supposed to hit 95 degrees in New York City today.
-That means we're looking for easy ways to stay cool that don't involve spending a fortune on our A/C bill — such as a new refreshing drink.
-Thankfully, Starbucks has us covered.
-The coffee chain just announced two brand-new cold, non-dairy beverages, but there's something a bit different about them.
+Starbucks just announced two brand-new cold, non-dairy beverages, but there's something a bit different about them.
 They were handpicked by the talented Lady Gaga for a very noble cause.

 Advertisement

-In addition to the Violet Drink and the Matcha Lemonade, the Cups of Kindness Collection also features the Pink Drink and the Ombré Pink Drink, so it's certainly a colorful line-up.
+In addition to the Violet Drink and the Matcha Lemonade, the Cups of Kindness Collection also features the Pink Drink and the Ombré Pink Drink, so it's certainly a colourful line-up.
 Tomorrow through Monday, June 19, when we order one of the summery beverages, Starbucks will donate 25 cents from each purchase to Lady Gaga's the Born This Way Foundation.
 According to the press release, the money raised with go toward "programs that support youth wellness and empowerment by fostering kindness, improving mental health resources, and creating more positive environments."
-So, for the next week, we can all cool off with some gorgeous drinks that will pop on our Instagram feeds and raise money for a good cause.
-What could be better?
+Unfortunately for us Brits it looks like the drinks will only be available in the USA, so don't mind us while we just sit here and seethe with pure envy.

 Advertisement